tomasmcguinness/dotnet-matter/README.md

 # dotnet-matter

-Perform Matter device commissioning and control using .Net
+A Matter controller written in .Net Core

 I'm not sure this can even be made to work, but I'd love to be able to perform some basic commissioning of Matter devices using .Net

-There are a few pieces to get working.
+There are a few milestones I want to accomplish.

-#1 using Bluetooth to connect to the device for commissioning.
+- Parsing a setup code to extract the pin and discriminator
+- Finding a device using Bluetooth

-#2 Connect to the device
+- Establishing a secure connection to that device

-#3 Connect it to a network (WiFi or Thread)
+- Adding it to a network (WiFi or Thread) - I feel Wifi is probably the easiest to start!

-#4 Find it after connection
+- Sending simple commands to the device.

-#5 Connect to the device
+- Binding the device to another device.
+- Unpairing with the device.

 ## Progress Log

 I'm going to try and keep a progress log going here.
 I've done quite a bit already at this point however, so those steps are lost to the mists of time.